-- 1) Council will in the performance of its role give effect to the overarching governance principles. - 2) The following are the overarching governance principles- - Council decisions are to be made and actions taken in accordance with the relevant law; - priority is to be given to achieving the best outcomes for the municipal community, including future generations; - the economic, social and environmental sustainability of the municipal district, including mitigation and planning for climate change risks, is to be promoted; - d) the municipal community is to be engaged in strategic planning and strategic decision making; - e) innovation and continuous improvement is to be pursued; - collaboration with other Councils and Governments and statutory bodies is to be sought; - the ongoing financial viability of the Council is to be ensured; - regional, state and national plans and policies are to be taken into account in strategic planning and decision making; and - the transparency of Council decisions, actions and information is to be ensured.

-- In giving effect to the overarching governance principles, Council will take into account the following supporting principles

-- a) the community engagement principles;

-- b) the public transparency principles;

-- c) the strategic planning principles;

-- d) the financial management principles; and

-- e) the service performance principles.
+- 1) Council will in the performance of its role give effect to the overarching governance principles and supporting principles. - 2) The following are the overarching governance principles - a) Council decisions are to be made and actions taken in accordance with the relevant law; - b) priority is to be given to achieving the best outcomes for the municipal community, including future generations; - c) the economic, social and environmental sustainability of the municipal district, including mitigation and planning for climate change risks, is to be promoted; - d) the municipal community is to be engaged in strategic planning and strategic decision making; - e) innovation and continuous improvement is to be pursued; - f) collaboration with other Councils and Governments and statutory bodies is to be sought; - g) the ongoing financial viability of the Council is to be ensured; - h) regional, state and national plans and policies are to be taken into account in strategic planning and decision making; and - i) the transparency of Council decisions, actions and information is to be ensured. - 3) In giving effect to the overarching governance principles, Council will take into account the following supporting principles - a) the community engagement principles; - b) the public transparency principles; - c) the strategic planning principles; - d) the financial management principles; and - e) the service performance principles.